top of page

 Do you really have to be brutal when delivering feedback to others?
 Some people think “nice” is a four letter word.
 This comes from a workplace culture where people are afraid to speak the truth.
 Instead of looking for a “nice” way to communicate critical feedback, they think there is only the opposite choice — being cruel when giving feedback.

 This is a classic example of dichotomous thinking.
-Dichotomous thinking means thinking of a situation in terms of black ...
+Dichotomous thinking means thinking of a situation in terms of black and …

 The four steps of authentic communication